0xalty/Island/README.md

 # Islands
+We make a marketplace where everyone becomes a curator and curation becomes a work of art.

 ## Statement
 In a vast marketplace such as OpenSea where there are rows after rows of works belonging to mega-collectors, viewers may be discouraged from even browsing the pages to search for artworks, and lesser known artists with fewer assets tend to sink into the background.